 Serial barcode scanner - scan a series of barcodes, to be added to your file.
 E.g. to get a packing list checked against!

-Container – scan a container number and add it as an image with searchable tag in your file
+Container – scan a container number and add it as an image with a searchable tag in your file

 Workflow – brings together all of the above: define your own workflow consisting of multiple bottom widgets, put in sequence.
-This allows you to define the data required for each file, for consistence and completeness of your files!
+This allows you to define the data required for each file, for consistency and completeness of your files!